spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-azure.md

 - Draining Timeout.
 Set the amount of time (seconds) that Elastigroup will allow to de-register and drain VMs before termination.
 - Cluster Orientation.
 Specify the prediction algorithm strategy.
 You can choose for the following:
   - Availability.
-Ensures multiple markets for your servers, but may result in lower cost savings.
+VM selection will be performed to ensure the best market availability within your Elastigroup.
   - Cost.
-Enables best monthly cost savings, but may result in more frequent server replacements.
+VM types will be prioritized by their costs so the selection is based on this list using availability considerations.
   - Cheapest.
-Ensures the lowest price for the spot VM type defined in the group.
+VM selection will be performed by launching the cheapest instances at any time.
 - Fallback to On-Demand.
 Elastigroup provides a fallback mechanism in case no spot VMs are available.
 Mark this option if you would like the option to automatically fall back to an on-demand VM in such a case.
 - Continuous Optimization.
 Choose when Elastigroup may move workloads from on-demand to spot VMs.
 You may choose from:
   - Once Available.
 Elastigroup moves the workloads when your spot VM types become available.